Where Does Carbon Monoxide Come From?

 - Gas furnace heating systems

-To help avoid the build-up of carbon monoxide in your home, garage, or other areas, be sure to take the following precautions to help protect yourself, your family, and your pets:
+Help avoid the build-up of carbon monoxide by knowing where carbon monoxide comes from in your home, garage, or other areas, and be sure to take the following precautions to help protect yourself, your family, and your pets:

 - Service your household appliances annually to ensure that there are no CO leaks